 1. Describe the term price discrimination with diagrammatical representation.
 Price discrimination occurs when a firm charges a different price from different groups of consumers for an identical good or service, for reasons not associated with costs.
 Objectives of Price Discrimination:

-Objectives of Frice Discrimination. is will remaind a some fature to interease businesse.
-Which otherwise would have made a loss. ☐ Increased revenues can be used for research and development which benefit consumers ☐ Some consumers will benefit from lower fares.
-Eg.old people benefit if remoldwer tra people are more likely to be poor The other objective to the consumer of price discrimination arprice discrimination is likely to increase output and make the good or service available to more people and the increased competition in themarket leads to lower prices and more choice.
+is will enable for figns to star in business which otherwise would have made a loss.

+Increased revenues can be used for a search and development which herefit consumes people are more likely to be poor

+Some consumers will benefit

+E The other objective to the consumer of price discrimination apprice discrimination is likely to increase output and make the good or service available to more people and the increased competition in themarket leads to lower prices and more choice.